 You may think you’re doing yourself a favor by going to the gym and doing yoga or Pilates.
 You may also think that doing a balanced workout is going to keep you healthy.
 But that is not the case when your muscles are already out of balance.

 - Stop working out until you know where your imbalances are.
-Doing a balanced workout is going to prolong your recovery and keep you in pain.
+The wrong workout will prolong your recovery and keep you in pain.

-- Stop doing the sport or any physical activity that you enjoy doing – running, swimming, golfing, yoga, or Pilates until your know where your imbalances are.
+- Stop doing the sport or any physical activity that you enjoy doing – running, swimming, golfing, yoga, or Pilates until you know where your imbalances are.

-- Seek professional help from someone who is trained in muscle imbalances and postural dysfunctions – and, no, not all health care professionals know about this approach.
+- Seek professional help from someone who is trained in muscle imbalances and postural dysfunctions – and, no, not all healthcare professionals, including those who specialize in physical therapy, know about this approach.

-- Keep an open mind about techniques you may not have heard of before, such as Muscle Balancing Therapy™
+- Keep an open mind about techniques you may not have heard of before, such as Muscle Balance Therapy™

 - Do your homework.
 Learn about what works and what does not.
 When is spinal decompression appropriate for the neck?
 When will spinal manipulations give you the biggest benefit?